Table of contents

 7 Tips to Use Google Workspace for Customer Service

-Let’s take a look at the ways you can use some of these apps:
+Let’s take a look at the ways you can use some of these tools:-

 1. Set up a shared inbox in Gmail for customer support

-If you need a shared mailbox for your customer service team, you can create a common team inbox using Google Groups and use it to manage customer queries.
+If you need a shared mailbox for your customer service team, you can create a common team inbox using Google Groups to manage customer queries.

-You can also convert your Google Group into a Collaborative Inbox, to make the process of email assignment, adding shared labels to customer emails, and searching for important customer requests, much more streamlined than it is in a Google Group.
+You can also convert your Google Group into a Collaborative Inbox to make the email assignment process, add shared labels to customer emails, and search for important customer requests much more streamlined than in a Google Group.

-To do this, Google Workspace administrators, group managers or owners need to provide the necessary permissions to designated team members from the admin console.
+To do this, Google Workspace administrators, group managers, or owners must grant designated team members the necessary permissions from the admin console.

 Take a look at how Buffalo Tours uses Gmail to manage customer emails.
-Thanks to Gmail’s mobile app and its easy-to-use interface and mobility, employees can access customer emails on the go on their tablets or mobile devices.
+Thanks to Gmail’s mobile app and its easy-to-use interface and mobility, employees can access customer emails on their tablets or mobile devices.

 Despite their ease of use, there are still some aspects where Google Groups and Collaborative Inbox fall short when it comes to managing customer emails.
 Let’s look at a few instances:

-- It’s difficult to know which team member is in charge of which customer emails.
+• It’s difficult to know which team member oversees which customer emails.

 Hiver addresses the above drawbacks and helps you turn Gmail into a helpdesk for your customer service team.